-It was converted into the Pussycat Theatre sometime in 1972 or earlier and ran porno under the management of Vincent Miranda's Walnut Properties.
-It had a brief spell in 1995 under a short sub-lease as the Asia Theatre, an art house.
-Then the porno returned.
+Opening: The building was converted into the Pussycat Theatre sometime in 1972 or a bit earlier and ran porno under the management of Vincent Miranda's Walnut Properties.
 The photo of the theatre at the end of its days is one that appeared with a real estate listing for the property.

 Thanks to the San Fernando Valley Blog for the screenshot.
 Many of the shooting locations are lovingly outlined their article "Filming locations: Boogie Nights (1997)."
 See the post on the Theatres In Movies site for two screenshots of the Reseda Theatre in the film's title sequence.

 Scott Mumford was the one who identified this Pussycat as the filming location in a comment he made to the San Fernando Valley Blog post.
 He noted: "The old brick building to the right is 'Rapp Saloon, the oldest building in Santa Monica (1875) and its first landmark.
 As well as a saloon, it functioned as storage space for Vitagraph (which had a building next door), and as city hall.
 Now it’s a part of the hostel behind it, and used for poetry readings.'
 You can see the young couple ran past it for a few frames in 'BN'..."